Today is the 145th anniversary of the ending of the American Civil War. Here’s the description from Answers.com:

 Civil War 150 is a History Channel interactive.

 The American civil war then and now interactive is from The Guardian.
-I’m adding it to The Best Sites For Learning About The American Civil War.

 Here’s a video from The National Parks Service.